Building an active, thriving community for all

 Michael Zelek, Public Health Representative, Director of the Chatham County Public Health Department

-Donna Smith, Poverty Subcommittee Co-Chair, Service Center Director for the Salvation Army
+Donna Smith, Resilience Subcommittee Co-Chair, Service Center Director for the Salvation Army

-Travis Patterson, Poverty Subcommittee Co-Chair, Volunteer Coordinator for Chatham Literacy
+Travis Patterson, Resilience Subcommittee Co-Chair, Community Service and Restitution Coordinator for Communities in Schools